Frederick Septimus Kelly: Early life

 Kelly, the fourth son and seventh child of Irish-born woolbroker Thomas Hussey Kelly and his wife Mary Anne (née Dick) was born in 1881 at 47 Phillip Street, Sydney.
 Kelly was educated at Sydney Grammar School when his family lived in Glenyarrah in Double Bay.
 He then went with his family to England and was educated at Eton College, where he stroked the school eight to victory in the Ladies' Challenge Plate at Henley Royal Regatta in 1899.

 Kelly studied music at Eton under Charles Harford Lloyd and was awarded a Lewis Nettleship musical scholarship at Oxford in 1899.
-At Balliol College, Oxford (BA, 1903; MA, 1912), he was mentored by Donald Tovey and became president of the university musical club and a leading spirit at the Sunday evening concerts at Balliol.
+At Balliol College, Oxford (BA, 1903; MA, 1912), he was mentored by Donald Tovey.
 He was a protégé of Ernest Walker.

 Rowing

 Kelly took up sculling while at Oxford and won the Diamond Challenge Sculls at Henley in 1902, beating Raymond Etherington-Smith in the final.

 He rowed in the four seat for Oxford against Cambridge in the 1903 Boat Race.
 Oxford lost the race by six lengths.
 Kelly went on to win the Diamond sculls at Henley again that summer, beating Julius Beresford in the final.
 He also won the Wingfield Sculls, the Amateur Championship of the Thames, beating the holder Arthur Cloutte.
 This was the only occasion on which he entered.

 On leaving Oxford in 1903, he started rowing at Leander Club and was in the Leander crews, which won the Grand Challenge Cup at Henley in 1903, 1904, and 1905 and the Stewards' Challenge Cup in 1906.
 In 1905, he won the Diamond Sculls again, beating Harry Blackstaffe.
-His time on this occasion was 8 min.
-10 sec. stood as a record for over 30 years.

-Kelly's last appearance in a racing boat was in 1908 when he competed at the London Olympic Games.
-He was a member of the Leander crew in the eights, which won the gold medal for Great Britain.
+In 1908 he competed at the London Olympic Games for the Leander crew in the eights.
+The crew won the gold medal for Great Britain.

 Contemporary reports of Kelly's oarsmanship were glowing: 'his natural sense of poise and rhythm made his boat a live thing under him'; 'Many think [Kelly] the greatest amateur stylist of all time'.